'A preregistration training course for Educational Psychology.'

 In year 3 candidates will undertake the following work, which is not modularised:

-A good honours degree in psychology or its equivalent which is recognized as the Graduate Basis for Registration of the BPS; and relevant experience of working with children within an educational, childcare or community setting.
-We are unable to Accredit any other Prior Learning.
-An enhanced CRB check is conducted and enrolment on the programme is subject to receipt of a satisfactory Enhanced Criminal Record Certificate.
-Applicants will be asked to notify the University of any health conditions or disability that might affect their ability to study and engage with placement activities and which might require special adjustments to working arrangements.
-Students are also required to comply with the University's Fitness to Practice Procedure and Code of Professional Conduct at all times..
+Applicants should have a good honours degree (2;1 or above) in psychology that is recognized as the Graduate Basis for Chartered Membership (GBC) of the BPS.
+Those with lower classification in their first degree may apply if they can also demonstrate by possession of a relevant Masters degree.
+Candidate whose first degree was not in psychology will need to have passed a conversion course that is also approved by the BPS and confers eligibility for GBC.
+We also require candidates to have followed GBC with relevant paid experience of working with children and/or young people within an educational, childcare or community setting, for a minimum of one year.
+We are unable to accredit any other Prior Learning.
+An enhanced DBS check is conducted and enrolment on the programme is subject to receipt of a satisfactory Enhanced Criminal Record Certificate.
+Applicants will be asked to notify the University of any health conditions or disability that might affect their ability to study and engage with placement activities.
+Students are also required to comply with the University's Fitness to Practice Procedure and Code of Professional Conduct at all times throughout the Programme.

-All UK applications for entry onto the 3 year doctorate training programme MUST be made via the Teaching Agency's online application system
+All UK applications for entry onto the 3 year doctorate training programme MUST be made via the Association of Educational Psychologists online application system at: http://www.aep.org.uk/training

-Applications for the D.App Ed.Psy. for enrollment in 2013 can be made anytime between 6th Nov 2012 and 11th Jan 2013 via the Teaching Agency.
-We will be shortlisting for interview in February and conducting interviews in February and March.
-We will be offering 10 funded places in May 2013 (see TA website for further details).
+Applications for the DApp EdPsy for enrolment in 2016 will open in autumn 2015 through the AEP website (http://www.aep.org.uk/training/).
+We will be shortlisting for interview in January 2016 and conducting interviews in February.
+We will be offering 10 funded places in early April 2016 (see AEP website for further details).

-We will be holding an Open Day for anyone considering applying to the programme in the future on Saturday October 19th.
-More details will be provided nearer the time.
+We will be holding an Open Day for anyone considering applying to the programme in the future on Saturday 8th October 2016.
 On the day it will be possible to meet members of staff and current students and learn about the opportunities to learn and study in Newcastle.
+The event will take place from 11am-2pm with a presentation by the Programme Director at 12pm.
+The venue is The Howden Room, King George VI Building.
+To book a place, contact firstname.lastname@example.org.

-For any other queries contact the Educational Psychology Team
+For any other queries, feel free to contact the Educational Psychology Team: